ixtgorilla/figma-code-highlighter/README.md

 Code highlighter for Figma.
 This plugin supports about 200 languages and about 100 color schemas.

 Select any text box, select color schema, language, and run the plugin.
-Text will be highlight.
+Text will be highlighten.
 You can save your favorite color schema and language as bookmark.

 This plugin uses <a href="https://github.com/highlightjs/highlight.js">highlight.js</a> parse logic and color schemas.